anusha-murali/anusha-murali.github.io/dp.md

 For $n = 30$, on my Mac Mini, the above function takes at least 2 minutes to return the optimal value.

 Why is this approach so inefficient?
-This is because, cutRoad() calls itself recursively over and over again with the same parameter values.
+This is because, `cutRod()` calls itself recursively over and over again with the same parameter values.
 In other words, it solves the same subproblems repeatedly.
-Let $T(n)$ be the total number of calls to CutRod().
+Let $T(n)$ be the total number of calls to `CutRod()`.
 We have the following recursion:

 $$
 T(n) =